umd-lhcb/lhcb-ntuples-gen/docs/ntupling/installation.md

 [^2]: `gcc` must be recent enough to support `c++17` standard.
 Effectively,
       `gcc6` or `clang5` (or newer) is required.

-      In reality, you typically don't need to worry about this, as the `nix develop` will prepare you a shell with almost all tools needed for this project.
+      In reality, you typically don't need to worry about this, as `nix develop` will prepare you a shell with almost all tools needed for this project.

-[^3]: These packages are listed in `<project_root>/requirements.txt`.
+[^3]: These dependencies are listed in `<project_root>/requirements.txt`.
 It is
       highly recommended to install `pip` to manage Python packages.

+      Note that `pyBabyMaker` doesn't rely on ROOT at all.

       It is also highly recommended to use `pyenv` and `pyenv-virtualenv` to manage Python enviroments.
 Please google the installation instructions